nasraldin/rabbitmq-preconfigure-container/README.md

 # Pre-configure RabbitMQ Custom Container

-Creates a custom docker container for RabbitMQ with a pre-configure vhost (example-vhost), exchange (example-exchange), and queue (example-queue) with appropriate bindings therein.
+Creates a custom docker container for RabbitMQ with a pre-configure users, vhost (example-vhost), exchange (example-exchange), and queue (example-queue) with appropriate bindings therein.

 You can use this project to create your own pre-configured RabbitMQ image and container that you setup either by